Bombing of Wieluń

 The bombing of Wieluń is considered by many to be the first major act of World War II, and the September Campaign.
-After Luftwaffe air units moved into Polish airspace in the early morning of 1 September, they reached the town of Wieluń by 04:40–45 hours.
-Around this time, the first strikes on the town were conducted, with a total of 46,000 kg bombs being dropped on civilian targets for 9 consecutive hours.
-Elsewhere, the Battle of Westerplatte and Danzig skirmishes began around the same time (04:45 h), starting the well-coordinated Invasion of Poland.
+After Luftwaffe air units moved into Polish airspace in the early morning of 1 September, they reached the town of Wieluń by 04:40–45.
+Around this time, the first strikes on the town were conducted, with a total of 46,000 kg of bombs being dropped on civilian targets for nine hours.
+Elsewhere, the Battle of Westerplatte and Danzig skirmishes began around the same time (04:45), starting the well-coordinated Invasion of Poland.

 Located near the German border, the town of Wieluń was completely undefended, lacking anti-air capabilities and a military garrison.
 Despite Wieluń having no military targets, airstrikes continued.
 German intelligence reports had stated there was a Polish cavalry brigade stationed in the town.
-The Luftwaffe bombed the nearby towns of Działoszyn, Radomsko, and Sulejów, which also had no military targets.
+The Luftwaffe had reportedly bombed a "clearly marked" hospital, and strafed fleeing civilians, and also bombed the nearby towns of Działoszyn, Radomsko, and Sulejów, which also had no military targets.

-The attack on the town has been described as the first war crime committed by Germany in World War II.
-The Luftwaffe had reportedly bombed a "clearly marked" hospital, and strafed fleeing civilians.
 In the aftermath, 127 civilian casualties were reported – possibly "several hundred" – but the exact number remains unknown.
 70% of the town (90 percent, in the city center) was destroyed.

+As the attack on the town happened without a declaration of war, it constituted the first German war crime in World War II, because it violated the 1907 Hague Convention III - Opening of Hostilities prohibiting hostilities against neutral powers without notification of a declaration of war.